-RHS Chelsea Flower Show - This RHS Chelsea Flower Show 2018 was a huge success for the Big Hedge Co.
+RHS Chelsea Flower Show 2018 was a huge success for the Big Hedge Co.
 Team!
-We had an extremely busy week; providing planters for the main hospitality areas of the show, providing hedging for the award winning David Harber x Savills Garden and finally building our very own trade stand.
-Our main aim going into the show was not only to spread our name, but to spread the world of habitat creation.
+We had an extremely busy week; providing planters for the main hospitality areas of the show, providing hedging for the award-winning David Harber x Savills Garden and finally building our very own trade stand.
+Our main aim for going into the show was not only to spread our name but to spread the world of habitat creation.

-Just like last year our trade stand was in the Ranelagh Gardens, which is located parallel to main avenue.
+Just like last year our trade stand was in the Ranelagh Gardens, which is located parallel to the main avenue.
 The maze shaped design that the trade stand held, created an immersive experience for people to walk around and view our hedging.
-The trade stand housed 5 different types of hedging; Acer campestre (Field Maple), Ilex crenata (Japanese Holly), Fagus sylvatica purpurea (copper beech), Fagus sylvatica (green beech) and Carpinus (hornbeam) - Copper Beech being the fan favourite, most people loving the unique deep purple-bronze foliage that it holds.
-Resistant to Box blight, Ilex crenata is a great alternative to the traditional Box.
+The trade stand housed 5 different types of hedging; Acer campestre (Field Maple), Ilex Crenata (Japanese Holly), Fagus sylvatica purpurea (copper beech), Fagus sylvatica (green beech) and Carpinus (hornbeam) - Copper Beech being the fan favourite, most people loving the unique deep purple-bronze foliage that it holds.
+Resistant to Box blight, Ilex Crenata is a great alternative to the traditional Box.
 Our trade stand also included a unique sculpture that was supplied by the talented Jill Clarke.
-The sculptural metal work represented resilience and the grace in each of us to overcome personal struggles.
-It blended extremely well with our hedging due to its leaf like shape.
+The sculptural metalwork represented resilience and grace in each of us to overcome personal struggles.
+It blended extremely well with our hedging due to its leaf-like shape.

 BBC Gardeners' World - A similar event to RHS Chelsea and a similar jobs list for the BHC Team.
 We were not only trying to spread the word on who Big Hedge Co. are, but we also went with an aim to educate people on habitat creation and how hedging can provide a fantastic habitat!

 Just like Chelsea we were asked to provide our lilac and white planters to go in the entrances of the show.
-Its fantastic to think that the first thing that people saw when they enter was our Big Hedging!
+It's fantastic to think that the first thing that people saw when they entered was our Big Hedging!

 Directly opposite our trade stand was the Wyevale Garden Centres' Solutions Garden, which Big Hedge Co. supplied 16m of 1.5m Taxus baccata (English Yew).
 The garden received a platinum award.
-It was great to the see the amount of people admire our hedging, complementing its colour and density.
+It was great to see the number of people who admire our hedging, complementing its colour and density.